Computer - Memory

 Primary Memory (Main Memory)

-It is used for storage of the data in the computer.
+- It is used for storage of data in a computer.